Melting of heavy quarkonia in QGP using deep neural networks: Numerical Performance of FDM

 \section{Numerical Performance of FDM}

-This section outlines the finite-difference method (FDM) used in our study and contrasts it with other numerical strategies.
+This section outlines the finite-difference method (FDM) employed in our study and compares it with other numerical approaches.
 In addition to standard benchmarks, we include a direct comparison of different grid sizes within our current results, illustrating both the accuracy and convergence properties of the solver.